alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 where the first is the unmediated world of true things and the second is the reality made of words about which we speak.

-As Albert Einstein once said:
+Albert Einstein once said:

 > Insofar as the propositions of mathematics give an account of reality they are not certain; and insofar as they are certain they do not describe reality.

+Similarly, words that refer to reality are not true; and words that are true cannot refer to reality.
+Words can either refer to the world where we speak, or to the world about which we speak;
+but not to both.

 ## Conclusion